 | Locking Mechanisms | Prevents mid-trip escapes | Metal zippers with locking sliders, secure latches that can’t be pawed open |

 The most important features depend on your specific needs.
 Quick vet visits require less elaborate features than cross-country moves.
-Consider what you’ll actually use rather than accumulating features that sound nice but complicate the carrier unnecessarily.
+Consider what you’ll use rather than accumulating features that sound nice but complicate the carrier unnecessarily.

-Material Matters: Durability vs. Comfort
+Durability vs. Comfort

 Cat carriers use several different materials, each with distinct advantages.
 Polyester and Oxford cloth dominate soft-sided carriers because they’re lightweight, fairly durable, and relatively easy to clean.
 Better-quality fabrics resist scratching and won’t tear easily when your cat kneads nervously.